jilljenn/jjv.ie/index.md

 </ul></nav>
 </div>

-> *We are currently looking for postdocs at the [SequeL team](https://team.inria.fr/sequel/) starting by June 2020.
-[Apply here by February 28.](https://jobs.inria.fr/public/classic/en/offres/2020-02359)*

 I am a permanent research scientist at Inria in the [SequeL team](https://team.inria.fr/sequel/), interested in online factorization, deep generative models and educational applications of machine learning.
 Prior to that, I spent 2 years as a postdoc at [RIKEN AIP](https://aip.riken.jp), Tokyo and 3 months as a visiting scholar at New York University.

 Feel free to contact: [vie@jill-jenn.net](mailto:vie@jill-jenn.net) or [Twitter](https://twitter.com/intent/follow?screen_name=jjvie).